-Jesus’ message promised Justice to people abused by hardship or by those in authority over them (Matt 12:20)
+Jesus’ message promised Justice to people abused by hardship or by those in authority over them (Matthew 12:20)

 It spoke of Healing to hurting hearts and bodies (Matthew 9:12, Jeremiah 30:17)

 The message offered Forgiveness for past failures (Luke 1:77)

-It spoke of Reconciliation between people, and between mankind and God, in the intimate language of family (2 Cor 5:18)
+It spoke of Reconciliation between people, and between mankind and God, in the intimate language of family (2 Corinthians 5:18)

-Jesus’ message presented Freedom from the prescriptive constitution of the law (with transcendence to a life based on principles), from guilt and fear, to power and joy (2 Tim 1:7)
+Jesus’ message presented Freedom from the prescriptive constitution of the law (with transcendence to a life based on principles), from guilt and fear, to power and joy (2 Timothy 1:7)

-Ultimately, the message offered freedom from the oblivion of death to abundant life (John 10:10), and in doing so, it gave Hope (Rom 5:2)
+Ultimately, the message offered freedom from the oblivion of death to abundant life (John 10:10), and in doing so, it gave Hope (Romans 5:2)

-He revealed again and again that all the purpose of the law, which had governed the believers until then, was accomplished in the statement “love your neighbour as much as you love yourself” (Rom 13:8-10, Mark 12:29-34).
+He revealed again and again that all the purpose of the law, which had governed the believers until then, was accomplished in the statement “love your neighbour as much as you love yourself” (Romans 13:8-10, Mark 12:29-34).
 His new commandment was for all his followers to love each other in the same manner with which he had unrelentingly loved them (John 13:34), a love which originated from the love which God his father had for him (John 17:26).

 And ultimately, demonstrating just how far love can really go, Jesus gave up his whole earthly life to give the world a hope beyond this life.

 To walk with Jesus, therefore, is to imbibe this directive of love.
 To have within our hearts an unshakeable knowledge of the love with which we have been loved.
 The kind of love that meets all of our most desperate human needs and expels our ugliest fears.
-It places us in a position of strength and peace and enables us reach out and offer love freely to those around us (Matt 10:8).
+It places us in a position of strength and peace and enables us reach out and offer love freely to those around us (1 John 4:19).